-Become a UNL NSF Noyce Science Master Teaching Fellow and receive $10,000 annual salary supplement!
+Become a UNL NSF Noyce Science Master Teaching Fellow and receive an $11,000 annual salary supplement!

-You will engage in National Board Certification and inclusive science education and teacher leadership activities and join a national community of NSF Noyce Master Teaching Fellows (MTFs).
+You will engage in National Board Certification with a focus on inclusive science education and teacher leadership activities by joining a national community of NSF Noyce Master Teaching Fellows (MTFs).
 During this five-year fellowship, you’ll also participate in annual surveys and interviews as part of the project’s grant evaluation.
 These will take place at a time and location of your choosing and will pose no risk to you.
-Your principal will also be invited to participate in the project evaluation study.
-If selected as a Noyce MTF, you also will receive a $10,000 annual salary supplement.
+Your school principal will also be invited to participate in the project evaluation study.
+If selected as a Noyce MTF, you also will receive an $11,000 salary supplement per year.

 Eligibility to Apply for Program